 - David Harvey (Programme Leader BSc Digital Product Development)

-- TBC (Programme Leader BA Music Industry Management
+- Dave Wibberley (Programme Leader BA Music Industry Management)

 - Denise Stanley (Programme Leader MA Creative Entrepreneurship)

 - Paula Burn (Academic Quality)

 Each programme has a Programme Committee.
 Each committee is chaired by a programme leader and has a membership of senior academics and students.
 Programme Committees submit annual reports and action plans to the Academic Board.